nataliedoss/Manifold-spectral-clustering/README.md

 # Manifold spectral clustering

-This is a Python3 implementation of the algorithm in Kernel Spectral Clustering: Improved Bounds and Refinement.
+This is a Python3 implementation of the algorithm in "Kernel spectral clustering for manifiold mixtures: improved bounds and refinement."

 ## External Dependencies: